tech calculator

 • Upload speed = 10 Mbps via a wired connection.

-• Ideal upload time is several hours; the calculator reports the duration in both minutes and hours so you can see that it will likely run most of the night.
+• The calculator reports the duration in both minutes and hours so you can see whether it fits into an evening window or needs a longer off-peak slot.

 • This is a perfect case for starting the upload before bed or scheduling it during off‑peak hours so it does not disrupt daytime work.